 Genetics can be the nightmare of a “hardgainer” looking to pack on muscle mass.
 The classic ectomorph body type is infamous for staying thin and lean to the point of being skinny despite attempts at proper diet and resistance training.

 While genetics does play a primary role in what your body composition should look like, it by no means has the final say of what your results can be.

 Many hardgainers blame their genetics when all along it’s been the nutrition and exercise program they so dearly cling to.

 To get the size you want, putting on mass comes down to eating enough of the right foods, taking the right science-based supplements, and lifting heavy.
 It’s really that simple.
 There are no secrets, just hard and smart work.

-As an ectomorph, you have a natural tendency toward leanness.
+As a hardgainer, you have a natural tendency toward leanness.
 This is a huge advantage over the endomorph and mesomorph body types because it will require less work to achieve a shredded look once you pack on muscle mass.

-Another benefit of being an ectomorph is that it won’t take much to notice your muscle gains.
-5 to 15 pounds of lean muscle mass on the body of ectomorph will result in a very noticeable and dramatic change… aka, you will look super Jacked!
+Another benefit of being a hardgainer is that it won’t take much to notice your muscle gains.
+Adding 5 to 15 pounds of lean muscle mass on the body of a hardgainer will result in a very noticeable and dramatic change, meaning you will look super jacked!

-Here are some examples of common mistakes made by ectomorphs:
+Here are some examples of common mistakes made by hardgainers:

 1. Training too often or too little